gradlab/MK_twodrugintro_public/README.md

 The `code/` folder contains the code used to run the analyses shown in the manuscript.
 Files that end in "`.R`" are the R scripts that were run and files ending in "`.sh`" are the bash scripts used to run the R scripts that correspond in name.
 The "`logs/`" subfolder contains the log files from the bash scripts.
 The scripts correspond to the following analyses:
 * Calibration files:
   - `calibration_runscript.R`: Runs a drug A only model to run calibration, which determines values for baseline parameter set found in  `3drug_parameters_6_12.R`.
 This script writes to output files to `output/calibration/`:
-    - `6_23_cluster_calibration_expparms.csv`: which exponentiates the dataframe of calibrated parameters, giving interpretable calibrated parameters for probability parameters (CHECK)
+    - `6_23_cluster_calibration_expparms.csv`: which exponentiates the dataframe of calibrated parameters, giving interpretable calibrated parameters for rate parameters
-    - `6_23_cluster_calibration_ilogitparms.csv`: which takes the inverse logit of the dataframe of calibrated parameters, giving interpretable calibrated parameters for rate parameters (CHECK) <br><br>
+    - `6_23_cluster_calibration_ilogitparms.csv`: which takes the inverse logit of the dataframe of calibrated parameters, giving interpretable calibrated parameters for probability parameters <br><br>
 * Helper files:
   - `3drug_stochastic_models.R`: Contains the Odin models used in these analyses.
   - `3drug_parameters_6_12.R`: Contains the baseline set of parameters and initial conditions.